Smartproxy/Site-Unblocker/README.md

 ### Session

-To utilize a single proxy for multiple requests, simply include the ```X-Smartproxy-Session-Id``` header with a randomly generated string as the session ID.
+To utilize a single proxy for multiple requests, simply include the ```X-SU-Session-Id``` header with a randomly generated string as the session ID.
 This ID will be associated with a unique proxy, which will be used for all subsequent requests within a 10-minute timeframe.
 Once the 10 minutes have elapsed, a new proxy will be assigned to that specific session ID.

 ```
 curl -k -v -x unblock.smartproxy.com:60000 \
 -U "USERNAME:PASSWORD" "https://ip.smartproxy.com/" \
--H "X-Smartproxy-Session-Id: random123"
+-H "X-SU-Session-Id: random123"
 ```

 ### Geo-location